Stainless Steel 304

 Billets and ingots are another common form of stainless steel that are used for shipping and manufacturing.
 They are used in a wide array of manufacturing processes from casting to extrusion.
 The shapes of stainless steel billets are easy to manipulate and handle.
 They can be easily placed in furnaces to melt the metal for being injected into a casting mold.

-Series 400 stainless steel is known for its strength, hardness, and wear resistance and is used in applications for several industries.
+Stainless steel series 400 is known for its strength, hardness, and wear resistance and is used in applications by several industries.
 The list of uses for series 400 stainless steels includes simple cutlery and kitchen tools, industrial machinery, medical instruments, and petrochemical equipment.
 It has the necessary quality and performance that is demanded by manufacturers.

-Alloys in the 400 series, such as grades 410 and 416, are versatile, dependable, and resilient and provide a cost effective and reliable metal to meet the needs of high stress applications.
-The wear and tear resistance of series 400 stainless steels makes them applicable for specialized and unique applications.
+Alloys in the 400 series, such as grades 410, 416, and 420, are versatile, dependable, and resilient and provide a cost effective and reliable metal to meet the needs of high stress applications.
+The wear and tear resistance of stainless steels series 400 makes it applicable for specialized and unique applications.

 The lower nickel content of series 400 stainless steels significantly affects its cost compared to other types of stainless steel.
 It is one of the reasons that series 400 is selected for so many applications.

-The ease of forming and shaping of series 400 makes it possible to quickly produce the metal.
+The ease of forming and shaping of series 400 makes it possible to quickly produce the metal products and components.
 It is one of the easiest steels to produce compared to other forms of steel.
 The ability to form and shape series 400 is part of the reason for its wide usage.

 Series 400 has similar strength compared to carbon steel but with rust and corrosion resistance, which makes it easier to maintain compared to carbon steels.
 While carbon steel requires the applications of coatings for protection from rust and corrosion, series 400 is naturally resistant.